Close the left navigation

 “Overwhelmingly, community members want their exposures and potential health risks to be taken seriously,” observed DeWitt in the SRP news story.
 “They would like to have more information about their exposure levels and how to prevent adverse health effects.”

-Before releasing the report, the committee requested a formal review from a panel that included Julia Brody, Ph.D., of the Silent Spring Institute and the URI SRP Center, Grandjean, and Heather Stapleton, Ph.D., co-director of the Duke SRP Center, among others.
+Before releasing the report, the committee requested a formal review from a panel that included Julia Brody, Ph.D., of Silent Spring Institute and the URI SRP Center, Grandjean, and Heather Stapleton, Ph.D., director of the Duke SRP Center, among others.
 On July 28, 2022, several committee members presented the final NASEM guidance in a public webcast.